jcbrinfo/slamtest/README.md

 The actual outputs of the tested program are stored in the `target/test/out` directory.
 Note that the outputs combine bytes that the tested program writes in the standard output (`STDOUT`) and the standard error output (`STDERR`).
-A non-zero exit status counts as a fail.
+A non-zero exit status counts as a failure.

 Now, SlamTest allows many variations of the aforementioned procedure.